Penn Field (Airfield): World War I

 Penn Field was established in 1918 for use of the School of Military Aeronautics conducted by the University of Texas for the United States government.
 A perspicacious chamber of commerce, anticipating the need in Austin for an aircraft-landing field, secured an option on land just south of Austin.
-It included a part of the campus of St. Edwards University and some adjacent land owned by Landa, Gruene and Marbach of New Braunfels.
+It included a part of the campus of St. Edward's University and some adjacent land owned by Landa, Gruene and Marbach of New Braunfels.
 General George O. Squire, chief signal officer of the United States Army Signal Corps, deemed 150 acres suitable for a landing field; he approved the site in September 1917.

 Lt.
 John A. McCurdy, commander of advanced cross-country and formation flying at Kelly Field, San Antonio, made a flight into the field and approved it except for the rocks and cornstalks.
 The chamber of commerce appointed a cleanup committee, and on four Sundays in September volunteer labor, including Boy Scouts and boys from the Deaf and Dumb Institute, picked up and hauled away 317 truckloads of rocks from the surface.
 The quantity of cornstalks removed is not recorded.

 Lt.
 McCurdy subsequently began bringing in flights of twelve to twenty Curtiss JN-4 Jenny trainers into Penn Field several times a week.
 Penn Field was intended for pilot training during World War I. However, the war ended before the airfield was completed.
 In March 1918 the University of Texas was authorized to establish a radio school.
 Brackenridge Hall was the first location of the school, but it was soon moved to Penn Field.
 The university took up the option on the land and purchased 318 acres for $40,000.
 A railway track was laid to the site, and by November 1918 five brick buildings totaling 168,000 square feet were constructed.